 Racking the BODYGUARD’s slide took just a bit more time that finding and snapping off the safety.
 I am not recommending carrying without one in the pipe.
 I am saying that in the heat of battle, there may not be a difference in lost time between racking and snapping.
 That’s not good.
 Maybe lots of practice operating the safety would make things better.

-I won’t comment on the efficacy of the .380 round for self defense.
+I won’t comment on the efficacy of the .380 round for personal defense.
 Does it lack adequate power?
 I don’t know.
 II’ve examined all the ballistic charts available to mankind and have conclusively determined that there’s always a more powerful round out there somewhere.
 I’m one of those shot placement trumps caliber types.
-You know the old saw: a .380 hit is better than a .45 miss.
+You know the old saw: A .380 hit is better than a .45 miss.
 As if hitting and missing were the only two options.

 Comparing the spent Fiocchi cases to the PPUs that didn’t light the first time, the strikes on the Fiocchis seemed much deeper.
 That can’t be, not if the all cartridges fit the chamber properly.
 Which they did.
 No pistol can selectively strike one brand’s primers better than another.
 What can be is that the PPU primers were too hard for this gun to handle.